mybonk/mybonk-wiki/workshop-20/README.md

-# Workshop 20: Building and Running barkd — The Nix Way
+# Workshop 20: Own your Ark wallet: Build and run barkd the Nix way

 ## Overview